"Understanding Suicidal Thoughts: Leading with Compassion"

 Acknowledging "the suicidal part”

-One of the things I learned about in my training in Emotional Freedom Techniques and Suicide Attention through Compassionate Inquiry, was “parts work” that comes from Internal Family Systems.
+One of the things I learned about in my training to become an Emotional Freedom Techniques Practitioner and my training in the program Suicide Attention through Compassionate Inquiry, was “parts work” that comes from a therapy modality called Internal Family Systems.
 Suicidal thoughts come from a part of us, not our whole being.
 It’s helpful to realize that this is just one part of us.
-This distinction is crucial because when we’ve been suppressing (or "depressing") our emotions, reconnecting with the different parts of ourselves—like the inner child, the caretaker, and even the part that feels suicidal—can help us understand our feelings and unmet needs.
+This distinction is crucial because when we’ve been suppressing (or “depressing” as Dr. Gabor Mate would say) our emotions, reconnecting with the different parts of ourselves—like the inner child, the caretaker, and even the part that feels suicidal—can help us understand our feelings and unmet needs.

 Recognizing the Nervous System in Alarm